mashutin/mashutin.github.io/readme.md

 *  Built a dedicated repository for documentation and developed the workflow by combining GitFlow and Trunk-Based strategies

-*  Developed the knowledge base of ~ 30 articles and created a step-by-step training/onboarding plan
+*  Deployed a Jenkins server and created CI pipelines for online documentation

 *  Created and delivered a training course which included, alongside with docs-as-code training sessions, the workshops on English grammar and the principles of plain English